masumi-network/kodosumi/README.md

 > [!NOTE]
 >
 > This is an early development version of kodosumi.
-> The documentation is under development.

-You can find the full documentation  with installation guide [here](https://docs.kodosumi.io/).
+> You can find the full documentation  with installation guide [here](https://docs.kodosumi.io/).

-To learn more Kodosumi-related concepts see [knowledge base](https://docs.kodosumi.io/knowledge-base/key-agentic-concepts).
+> To learn more Kodosumi-related concepts see [knowledge base](https://docs.kodosumi.io/knowledge-base/key-agentic-concepts).

 Kodosumi is a runtime environment to manage and execute agentic services at scale.
-The system is based on [ray](https://ray.io) - a distributed computing framework - and a combination of [Litestar](https://litestar.dev/) and [Fastapi](https://fastapi.tiangolo.com/) to deliver men/machine interaction.
+The system is based on [Ray](https://ray.io) - a distributed computing framework - and a combination of [Litestar](https://litestar.dev/) and [Fastapi](https://fastapi.tiangolo.com/) to deliver men/machine interaction.

 Kodosumi is one component of a larger ecosystem with [Masumi](https://www.masumi.network/) and Sokosumi.